gregnz/stocks/NTNX.md

 Exactly!
 But that's old history, kind of like Nutanix's entry to the game.
 All the stuff above (more or less) is hardware focussed.

-The future of Nutanix is software.
-They want to be an enterprise cloud operating system across both public and private clouds, a bit like what Arista does for networking.
-They're really both software companies, selling simplicity and performance on top of pretty boxes made of commodity components.

-> My take: Nutanix is sitting above your private datacenter and your public clouds and acting as an operating system across everything.

 So they're moving (quickly) away from selling hardware boxes, to just selling software that runs on 'white-box' HCI appliances.